Wearable Tech: Useful or Just More Data?

 * Reference: the 1983 pop/rock song by The Police, "Every Breath You Take."

-*This information is from an external source (Frontiers).
+(i)Source/Reference: Frontiers.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.